nimaid/LPHK/README.md

 * You can uninstall LPHK like any other program, with the Windows `Add or remove programs` utility.
   * There will also be an uninstaller named `unins000.exe` in the program folder.

----- LEGACY WINDOWS INSTALL INSTRUCTIONS ----

-ONLY USE IF THE ABOVE INSTALLER FAILS, AND AFTER SHARING THE ERROR ON DISCORD OR AS AN ISSUE.

-* First, download the latest release of Python 3.x from https://www.python.org/.
-* Install it, make a note of the default install location.
-  * **YOU MUST** check the option "Add Python 3.x to PATH", as it lets Python and it's programs be used from the command line.
-  * If performing a "Custom Installation" of Python 3, **YOU MUST** ensure "pip" and "tcl/tk and IDLE" are selected for install, at minimum.
-* Run "install_dependencies.bat" to install required libraries via pip, which you just installed with Python 3.
-* After installing all dependencies, right click on LPHK.py and select "Open with", then "Look for another app on this PC".
-Browse to that install location you noted earlier and select "python.exe".
-  * At this point, you should be able to use whatever functionality the program currently has.
-  * If you have errors (or nothing happens), run the script in the command line by running "python3 LPHK.py" in the LPHK directory.
-Please open an issue on GitHub and copy the output when trying and failing to run via command prompt.
-    * (If this fails, use "python LPHK.py".)

 ### Linux Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY LINUX INSTALL INSTRUCTIONS`.
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY MANUALLY INSTALLING CONDA AND THE CONDA ENVIRONMENT.

 * Run `install_beta/install_linux.bash` via a `bash` shell (NOT `sh`, `fish`, etc.)
   * You can do this via terminal or, if it's set up, by double clicking it.